 ITLS eTrauma - ITLS eTrauma covers the eight hours of ITLS Provider classroom instruction in an online format, covering the core principles of rapid assessment, resuscitation, stabilization and transportation of trauma patients.
 ITLS eTrauma is offered at both the Basic and Advanced levels.
-At the completion of eTrauma, the learner may receive 8 CEH hours from CAPCE or 8 hours of physician CME and is qualified to take the ITLS Completer course that will lead to ITLS certification.
+At the completion of eTrauma, the learner may receive 8 CEH hours from CAPCE and is qualified to take the ITLS Completer course that will lead to ITLS certification.